 Akashia Allen holds a masters in Geography from UNM and works for Albuquerque Public Schools.
 She is also a mom of three girls who are part of The Children’s Hour kids crew.

 Kari Barrera is a mom of five kids, all homeschooled.
 Her two eldest children are in college.
 Her three youngest children are members of The Children’s Hour kids crew.
 An entrepreneur, Kari is the owner of Mother Truckin’ T’s, and a distributer of natural oils.

-Molly Madden is a retired school teacher, a regular volunteer for the Bosque Ecosystem Monitoring Project, and is now a grandmother.
+Molly Madden is a retired school teacher, a regular volunteer at the Bosque Ecosystem Monitoring Project, and is now a grandmother.